ifahmy/dronefirmware/README.md

-# STM32F722RET6 Custom Flight Controller
+# Tiny Drone STM32F722RET6 Custom Flight Controller Firmware

 This repo documents how to bring up a custom STM32F722RET6-based flight controller from a blank PCB to running either **ArduPilot** or **Betaflight**, using USB DFU bootloader flashing — no SWD needed after the first flash.